ChessWorld.net - Play Online Chess

 Pieces have approximate values to help players decide on exchanges: Pawn=1, Knight/Bishop=3, Rook=5, Queen=9.

-Chess Piece Names in 100+ Countries and Languages
+Chess Piece Names in the Top 20 Chess Playing Countries

-A comprehensive list showing the names of chess pieces worldwide:
+A curated list showing the names of chess pieces in the most popular languages for chess:

 Country / Language King Queen Rook Bishop Knight Pawn